blaenk/site/input/notes/clojure.markdown

 In the REPL, `*n` contains the `n`th recently evaluated expression's result, i.e. `*1` refers to the most recent result, `*e` refers to the last uncaught exception.

-The `clojure.repl`{.path} namespace contains various REPL utilities.
+The <span class="path">clojure.repl</span> namespace contains various REPL utilities.
 The `pst` function could be used to print the stack trace of the provided exception, or `*e` if not provided.
 The `apropos` function shows which functions in the loaded namespaces matches the provided regular expression or string, whereas `find-doc` is similar but it searches within the documentation.
 The `source` function can output the source code for the provided function.
 The `doc` function can print out the documentation for a given var, and `dir` can print a list of public vars in the given namespace.

 ``` clojure
 (apropos #"^ref")